How to Become an Air Traffic Controller

 All-Sources (AKA "Off the Street") Bids

 If you do not have previous experience as a controller, this is the type of hiring announcement you need to watch for.
-Applicants from any source are eligible to apply (hence the nickname "off the street"), as long as they meet the minimum requirements.
-Veterans and applicants who have completed a Collegiate Training Initiative (CTI) program are also eligible to apply to these bids, and they receive some special considerations.
+Applicants from any source are eligible to apply, as long as they meet the minimum requirements.
+Veterans and applicants who have completed a Collegiate Training Initiative (CTI) program receive special considerations.

 How to Apply to an All-Sources Bid

-- The listed salary will be low ($25,000-$30,000).
-This salary applies only while you are at the academy and it does not include the per diem for lodging and food, which is approximately $100/day and non-taxable (and thus more valuable than the starting salary).
+- 3. The listed salary will be a trainee rate (around $47,000/yr).
+This salary applies only while you are at the academy and it does not include the per diem for lodging and food, which is approximately $100/day and non-taxable (making it more valuable than the starting salary).

 When is the Next Hiring Announcement?

 The FAA does not typically give much, if any, advanced notice.
-There are often rumors that begin to circulate soon before an announcement occurs, but no one knows for sure until it is posted on USAJobs.
 One way to estimate when the next hiring announcement will occur is to consider the dates of the previous announcements.
 The most recent all-sources bids occurred in:

 Requirements